Every pastor wants to know how to reach the post-christian community..

 “Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel” (Eph 6:19).

-Engaging a post-Christian culture can be a scary thing.
+Engagement can be a scary thing.

 Martin Luther faced the same fears when facing a Christian-Christian culture.